sm2302-aug23/grp-matlab-irrational-4/README.md

     % Convert the input word to lowercase word = lower(word);

-    % Initialize variables for plotting coordinates
+    % Initialise variables for plotting coordinates
     wordCoordinates = [];

     % Shift value for x-coordinate